The tactics behind The Athletic’s breakout success in sports subscriptions

 What are your plans for video or other content formats in the future?

 AM: We raised this Series C with audio and video in mind.
 We can tell even more stories when we add in audio and video possibilities.
 Our goal is to serve the subscriber: some love to read, some love to listen, others prefer to watch.
-We look up to things like The Ringer, Andre the Giant on HBO, VICE News, Gimlet, and The Daily by the New York Times all as incredible storytelling, and we ask ourselves “how can we do sports versions of those?”.
+We look up to things like The Ringer, Andre the Giant on HBO, VICE News, Gimlet, and The Daily by The New York Times all as incredible storytelling, and we ask ourselves “how can we do sports versions of those?”

 Why focus on hiring experienced, full-time writers rather than a stable of contributors or curating from the vast pool of content by fans?
 Lots of amateurs pay close attention to sports.